jonlabelle/SublimeLinter-contrib-markdownlint/README.md

 install the SublimeLinter-contrib-markdownlint plug-in if it is not yet installed.

-### plug-in installation
+### Install Sublime Text Markdownlint

-Please use [Package Control][pc] to install the linter plug-in.
+Please use [Package Control][pc] to install Sublime Text Markdownlint.
 This will ensure that the plug-in will be updated when new versions are available.
 If you want to install from source so you can modify the source code, you probably know what you are doing so we won't cover that here.

-To install via Package Control, do the following:
+To install via [Package Control][pc], do the following:

 1. Within Sublime Text, bring up the [Command Palette][cmd] and type `install`.
    Among the commands you should see `Package Control: Install Package`.
 If that